WordPress/gutenberg/docs/contributors/testing-overview.md

 } );
 ```

-Reducer tests are also be a great fit for snapshots.
+Reducer tests are also a great fit for snapshots.
 They are often large, complex data structures that shouldn't change unexpectedly, exactly what snapshots excel at!

 #### Working with snapshots